-POST-INTERVIEW 'THANK YOU'
+POST-INTERVIEW THANK YOU

 Expressing your gratitude after an interview is an essential part of professional etiquette that is often overlooked.
-Continue to demonstrate your interest in the position by sending thank you letters to your interviewer(s), regardless of whether the interview went well or not.
+Continue to demonstrate your interest in the position by sending thank you letters or emails to your interviewer(s), regardless of whether the interview went well or not.
 Make sure to maintain professional language and tone even in the message.
 The interviewer represents an organization; do not address them as if you know them personally.

-Possible Methods for Expressing Gratitude:
+Methods for Expressing Gratitude

-- Neatly handwritten 'Thank You' card, delivered personally or mailed to your interviewer(s) in a sealed envelope. - A formal, typed letter addressed to your interviewer(s), delivered personally or mailed to your interviewer(s) in a sealed envelope. - An formal email addressed to your interviewer(s)
+- Neatly handwritten "Thank You" note, delivered personally or mailed to your interviewer(s). - A formal, typed letter addressed to your interviewer(s), delivered personally or mailed to your interviewer(s) in a sealed envelope. - A formal email addressed to your interviewer(s).